Darnok00/WhoIsInTheOffice/readme.md

 ## Usage
-Once you've installed the expo and the dependency, you can launch the android device emulator, e.g. via Android Studio, and run `yarn expo start`.
+Once you've installed the dependencies, you can launch the android device emulator, e.g. via Android Studio, and run `yarn expo start`.
 Then press `a` to run the application on the Android emulator.

 ## Used technologies
 - React Native